-LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 Program to be used as matching funds for worker training or retraining in manufacturing industries.
-CURRENT LAW: Investments made by private venture capital funds are refundable.
+LD LR PH WS SPONSOR TITLE SUMMARY COMM FISCAL I MPACT 1 (Summaries may not reflect content of most recent committee action) ACTION FY22 FY23 Investments made by private venture capital funds are refundable.
 Investments made by others are not refundable.
 Sponsor suggested change: 1.
-1/1 to 3/31 credits available to individual investors (not refundable) 4/1 forward credits to private venture capital companies (refundable) 953 1463 4/14 4/21 An Act To Improve Affordable This bill permits TIF funds to be used by a municipality OTPA Housing Options and Services To 1. to cover costs associated with the development of Address Homelessness affordable housing in and outside development districts.
-2. for the use in supporting housing services for persons who are homeless, for the purpose of providing an incentive for development within the municipality.
+1/1 to 3/31 credits available to individual investors (not refundable) 2.
+4/1 forward credits to private venture capital companies (refundable) 953 1463 4/14 4/21 ult An Act To Improve Affordable Housing Options and Services To Address Homelessness This bill permits TIF funds to be used by a municipality 1. to cover costs associated with the development of affordable housing in and outside development districts, 2. for the use in supporting housing services for persons who are homeless, for the purpose of providing an incentive for development within the municipality.
 The bill also corrects a conflict in the Maine Revised Statutes, Title 30-A, section 5225, subsection 1, paragraph C, which was amended by Public Law 2019, chapter 604 and chapter 625, by incorporating the changes made by both laws.
 Sponsor proposed amendment (as revised): Contains clarifications of use of TIF funds for affordable housing.
-966 1153 Tepler Resolve, Establishing the This resolve establishes the Commission To Study Fair, Equitable and Competitive Tax Policy for Maine's Working Families and Small Businesses and develop Maine's Working Families and Small Businesses recommendations to: 1. ensure tax policy is fair and equitable Duanicases whether tax policy improves the competitive position of the State 3. encourage investment in new and existing small businesses 4. help attract skill workers level the playing field for small business aid entrepreneurs 1 1 l o. aid chirepreheura
+OTPA 966 1153 Tepler Resolve, Establishing the Commission To Study Fair, Equitable and Competitive Tax Policy for Maine's Working Families and Small Businesses This resolve establishes the Commission To Study Fair, Equitable and Competitive Tax Policy for Maine's Working Families and Small Businesses and develop recommendations to: 1. ensure tax policy is fair and equitable 2. whether tax policy improves the competitive position of the State 3. encourage investment in new and existing small businesses 4. help attract skill workers 5. level the playing field for small business 6. aid entrepreneurs 7. adequately fund important government services The bill directs the commission, no later than November 4, 2021, to submit a report, including suggested